clusterfreak/ClusterGraphix/README.md

 ### Bugs
 * clusterCenterPointNumber 99999999 when not found
 * add second point, index outbound, not in pixelMode, ->?
-Error in ObjectMembership
+Error in ObjectMembership, in pixelMatrix() after calculation completed, add an object and clearall doesn't work, nothing try it, pixelStringToObject shows a hint

 ### Ideas
 * CTRL + SHIFT + F Source Code Pretty Print